From the Founder

 As for what inspired Executive Decisions as a media publication, I have eliminated the names in the below story intentionally.

-I began Executive Decisions several years later as lesson for my children.
+I began the media side of Executive Decisions several years later as lesson for my children.
 As it turned out, I needed to reflect over some of these truths from time to time myself.
 Rather than take an approach of writing frequently like my friend and I did in the past, Executive Decisions produces a maximum of two articles per month - one free, one paid (up to 2026).
 This has allowed me to spend more time meeting and working with other leaders.